 Let's not forget, I am the customer and even if it pains you so much to say.. the customer is always right.

-Review about: Window World Window Replacement.
+Product or Service Mentioned: Window World Window Replacement.

 Reason of review: Damaged or defective.